How to Budget 4 – Expenses Not Paid Monthly

 If you make contributions to a retirement savings plan other than through a payroll deduction (i.e., Roth or Traditional IRA or individual RRSP or TFSA) and want to use the built-in tax approximation, enter “Retirement Savings” in Column B.

 If you make estimated tax payments to the Federal or state/provincial government and plan to use the built-in tax approximation, enter “Federal Income Taxes” or “State Income Taxes”, as appropriate, in Column B.

 In Column C, you’ll record how many times a year you make a payment of this amount.
 For example, if you pay your car insurance twice a year, enter the semi-annual payment in Column A and 2 in Column C.

-As you start preparing your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More, you might find that there are new categories of income, expenses or savings that you want to include going forward.
+As you start preparing your budget, you might find that there are new categories of income, expenses or savings that you want to include going forward.
 You can add these categories on this tab with $0 in the amount column.
-These categories will then appear as line items in your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More which I’ll discuss in a couple of weeks.
+These categories will then appear as line items in your budget which I’ll discuss in a couple of weeks.